BSocSc Politics and International Relations / Overview

 - UCAS institution code

-- Are you interested in comparative and international politics and political theory?
+- Study a wide range of political topics, covering comparative and international politics and political theory.

-- Would you like to develop research skills designed to understand and explain issues including conflict, justice, freedom, power and equality?
+- Develop research skills designed to understand and explain issues including conflict, justice, freedom, power and equality.

 - Find out more and register for an Open Day